RostislavSerkov/-sql-projects/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

-Let’s return back to Exercise #01, please rewrite your SQL by using the CTE (Common Table Expression) pattern.
-Please move into the CTE part of your "day generator".
-The result should be similar like in Exercise #01
+Let's go back to Exercise #01, please rewrite your SQL using the CTE (Common Table Expression) pattern.
+Please go to the CTE part of your "day generator".
+The result should look similar to Exercise #01.

 | missing_date |
 | ------ |